hardcamls/zprize/msm-overview.md

 # Design overview

 Our implementation is built around pippenger's algorithm, splitting work between the FPGA and the host.
-The pages below describes the architecture of our design and the main FPGA controller to compute bucket sums.
+The pages below describe the architecture of our design and the main FPGA controller to compute bucket sums.

 * [Top level Pippenger Design](msm-top-level-pippenger-design.html)
 * [Pippenger Controller](msm-pippenger-controller.html)

-The heart of the computation is performed by a 1-per-cycle throughput mixed adders.
-The pages below details the mathematics behind the implementation of the adder.
+The heart of the computation is performed by a 1-per-cycle throughput mixed adder.
+The pages below detail the mathematics behind the implementation of the adder.

 * [Field Multiplication](msm-field-multiplication.html)